 If you want to fix a rope to rappel or ascend on, but want it to be attached to more than one piece such as a 2 bolt anchor, this can be simpler than building an anchor and clipping to that.

 Behind the Scenes

-As far as the format goes, I wanted to test in just this one rope instead of introducing a whole bunch of different diameters and rope types.
-However, I do test it in dyneema to see what happens when you take friction out of the equation, not to test it as if you were to use dyneema yourself.
-Untying tests are also helpful because some knots are really easy and some really difficult and it's nice to see that characteristic within the video.
-This video was only 3 break tests as the ultimate experiment to see if simpler gets more views and I'll be comparing it to the next video we do on butterflies coming out soon with 10+ break tests.
+As far as the format goes, I only used one rope instead of introducing a bunch of other diameters and types to keep that a constant so we could isolate the variables of the knot itself.
 Originally I wanted to break 30 things for one video to comprehensively cover a knot, but the wet rope video below didn't do that well because we introduced too many variables in it.
 That video is rad go check it out, link below.